 Whole fruits and vegetables are an excellent source of fibre ,which is lost when the skin and pulp are discarded during the juicing process.
 Some vitamins, minerals and phytonutrients are also lost for this reason.

 Fibre, which is a key element in digestive health, can help prevent a variety of health conditions such as constipation, heart disease, rheumatoid arthritis, diabetes, irritable bowel syndrome and colon cancer.
 There are two types of fibre – soluble and insoluble.
-Fruits and vegetables are a good source of soluble fibre.
+Fruits and vegetables are a good source of both types of fibre.

 4 Benefits of fresh juice

-1. Convenient way to consume fruits and vegetables alone, or in combination.
+1. Convenient way to consume fruits and vegetables alone, or in combination if you don't enjoy eating them.

 2. Tasty way to enjoy fruits and vegetables that you would otherwise not have.